-Policy DP265: Local centres
+Policy DP26: Local centres

-Within the local centres as defined on the Policies Map and set out in schedule 6, proposals for new small scale retail development which is appropriate to the scale of the settlement or neighbourhood will be supported.
+Within the local centres as defined on the Policies Map, proposals for new small scale retail development which is appropriate to the scale of the settlement or neighbourhood will be supported.
 Proposals for a net additional floorspace over 300m2 will not normally be acceptable unless it can be demonstrated there is no adverse impact on the viability, vitality and character of other centres.